znep/query-coordinator/frontend/UPDATING_RUBY.md

 ### Ruby Version Driven Updates to The Build Deploy Pipeline for Frontend

 Hear Ye, Hear Ye.
 So at long last the time has come to undertake the dreaded task of updating the frontend ruby version.
-The task has fallen to you oh unfortunate one.
+The task has fallen to you O Unfortunate One.
 Here is a concise guide to making the updates you need to make.

 #### Assumptions
 - We assume that the ubuntu base image has changed in such a way that we are required to update ruby.
 (Deprecation, security fixes, etc)

 #### Things to Change

 - __Jenkins__ : _Build and Test Server cookbooks_
     - update the file `metachef/cookbooks/socrata-jenkins/recipes/_ruby.rb`.
 Change the list of ruby versions to be current-2, current-1, current
       - eg: ```['2.3.1', '2.3.3', '2.3.4'] => ['2.3.3', '2.3.4', '2.3.5']```